How much do you need to raise the rent after Budget 2026–27?

 Disclaimer & Important Notice

 This calculator is provided for general informational and illustrative purposes only.
 It does not constitute financial, taxation, legal or investment advice.
-Results are estimates based on proposed policy changes that have not been legislated as at April 2026 and may never become law.
-Actual tax outcomes will depend on your individual circumstances, the final form of any legislation passed, and applicable ATO rulings at the time.
+Results are estimates based on the negative gearing changes announced in Budget 2026–27.
+Established investment properties held on budget night are grandfathered, and newly constructed dwellings remain eligible for negative gearing.
+Actual tax outcomes depend on your individual circumstances, the final form of the legislation, and applicable ATO rulings.

 No warranty is made as to the accuracy, completeness or suitability of any calculation produced by this tool.
 The creator of this website accepts no liability whatsoever for any loss, damage, cost or expense (whether direct, indirect, consequential or otherwise) incurred or suffered as a result of reliance on information produced by this calculator.

-This tool reflects publicly available information regarding Treasury proposals and is published as political commentary under the implied freedom of political communication.
+This tool reflects publicly available information regarding the Budget 2026–27 measures and is published as political commentary under the implied freedom of political communication.
 It does not represent the views of any political party, industry body or financial institution.